-Outline job plan A provisional outline job plan is included but is subject to modification.
+- provision of inpatient and outpatient general cardiology including clinics, ward rounds, advice and guidance - provision of all aspects of cardiac MRI including stress CMR and the congenital heart disease service - provision of inpatient and outpatient cardiac CT service - support of outpatient inherited cardiac diseases service including clinics A provisional outline job plan is included but is subject to modification.
 The individual job plan and detailed timetable will be discussed with the successful candidate.
 Special interests will be accommodated where they are compatible with service requirements.
-There is a significant outpatient demand for arrhythmia services in Exeter, and the successful candidate will be expected to deliver two outpatient arrhythmia clinics per week, except during their on-call weeks.
-In addition, providing regular advice and guidance for patients reviewed by the arrhythmia specialist nurses will form a core part of the role.
-The post-holder will also contribute to the department's catheter lab activity, undertaking both ablation and device implantation procedures within the primary cardiac rhythm laboratory (Lab 3).
-Ablation sessions will alternate weekly between the main catheter lab and the zero-fluoroscopy procedure suite.
-Weekly pacing implant sessions will also be part of the scheduled clinical duties.
 It is expected that the initial job plan will be agreed within three months of the start date and will be reviewed annually or earlier, if necessary.
-ON-CALL ROTA The post-holder will participate in the noninterventional cardiology ward cover and weekend oncall rota on a 1:9 basis.
-The weekday on-call commitment alternates weekly between two patterns: one week covering all new cardiology referrals on the Acute Medical Unit (AMU), as well as patients on the Coronary Care Unit (CCU) and Taw Ward; and the alternate week providing cover for inpatients on Avon Ward.
-Weekend duties include a ward round of CCU, review of all new cardiology patients admitted via the AMU, and assessment of any unwell inpatients or potential discharges on Taw and Avon Wards.
-There is no requirement to join the on-call rota for the undifferentiated medical take.
-Provisional timetable The job plans in the department may be expected to work over a 16week cycle, providing 160 programmed activities (PAs) over the cycle, or an average of 10 PAs per week.
-A sample average week, where the consultant is not covering the wards, is provided for guidance: Monday Tuesday Wednesday Thursday Friday AM Clinic Pacing SPA Clinic Lab 3 with alternate weeks in zero flouroscopy lab PM Admin Pacing MDT SPA/Admin Lab 3 with alternate weeks in zero flouroscopy lab Other Activities Support arrhythmia nurses Consultant Information Pack Person specification Applicants must demonstrate on the application form that they fulfil all essential criteria to be considered for shortlisting.
+ON-CALL ROTA The postholder will participate in the Consultant Ward cover rota at 1 in 9 Frequency and will participate cross-site interventional on-call rota at a 1 in 8 frequency.
+They will not be expected to take part in the general radiology on-call rota.
+Currently, the on-call commitment attracts a 3% salary supplement.
+GENERAL MEDICINE There is no requirement to join the on-call rota for the undifferentiated medical take.
+Royal Devon University Healthcare NHS Foundation Trust Provisional timetable The job plans in the department may be expected to work over a 16-week cycle, providing 160Pa's over the cycle, or an average of 10PAs per week.
+Person specification Applicants must demonstrate on the application form that they fulfil all essential criteria to be considered for shortlisting.
 Appointment is subject to pre-employment checks, including occupational health, DBS checks and a minimum of three satisfactory references, including one from your current Responsible Officer.
 Requirement Essential attributes Desirable attributes Qualifications and training Professional qualifications Primary Medical Qualification (MBBS or equivalent).
-Applicants must have completed specialist training in Cardiology and Electrophysiology An appropriate higher degree or qualification (MD, PhD or equivalent) Qualification in Teaching and Learning.
+Applicants must have completed specialist training in cardiology prior to taking up the appointment.
+An appropriate higher degree or qualification (MD, PhD or equivalent).
+Qualification in Teaching and Learning.
 Professional training and memberships Full GMC registration and licence to practise.
-Entry on Specialist Register for Cardiology via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physicians or equivalent qualification.
-Clinical experience · Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent) at multiple training centres. or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
-The successful candidate will have evidence of formal training in cardiac electrophysiology, with demonstrable experience in catheter ablation procedures, including the use of 3D electroanatomical mapping systems, zero-fluoroscopy techniques, and intracardiac echocardiography (ICE).
-Experience in device implantation, including physiological pacing techniques such as left bundle area pacing, is also essential.
-Career progression consistent with personal circumstances.
+Entry on Specialist Register for cardiology: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physicians or equivalent qualification.
+Level 3 cardiac MRI accreditation Clinical aypaviance Level 2 Cardiac CT accreditation Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent). or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
+Commented [BN(DaEFT1]: